MONMOUTH COUNTY HUMAN RELATIONS COMMISSION

 Officers may serve more than one term.

-ARTICLE IX: QUORUM
+ARTICLE VIII: QUORUM

-ARTICLE X: MEMBERSHIP RULES
+ARTICLE IX: MEMBERSHIP RULES

-1. Members in good standing shall be entitled to one vote.
-Exception: Members of local HRCs.
+A. Members in good standing shall be entitled to one vote.

-A member may be removed from the commission whenever sufficient cause exists as follows:
+A member may be removed from the Commission whenever sufficient cause exists as follows:

-If the commission determines ‘just cause’ by majority vote;
+If the Commission determines ‘just cause’ by majority vote;

-3. Procedure for Removal of a Member:
+C. Procedure for Removal of a Voting Member:

 The secretary shall write to the inactive member asking for reason(s) for the inactivity.